Lesson Plan - Get It!

 - War Industries Board

-Learn more about life on the home front by viewing the first 6 minutes, 40 seconds (6:40) of World War I: Supporting the War by Media Rich Learning:
+Learn more about life on the home front by viewing the first 6 minutes, 40 seconds (6:40) of World War I: Supporting the War by Media Rich Learning, available to watch only on YouTube.

 Read World War I: The CO Problem (©2015- Mennonite Central Committee) to learn about the challenges faced by this special group.